 89 Simple Swaps That Could Change Your Life

-Whole grains for white, quality for quantity, Wii Fit for Mario Kart— just one smart swap can lead the way to a healthier and happier life.
+Whole grains for white, quality for quantity, Wii Fit for Mario Kart—just one smart swap can pave the way to a healthier and happier life.
 We decided to go all out and provide 89 “this for that’s,” so there are no excuses when it comes to making healthier choices!

 2. Interval workout for relaxed run.
 Congrats on that 26.2-mile marathon.
 Now try a 20-minute interval run that involves lots of sprinting with some walking recovery.
 It may kick up the heat even more.